A magical place that is bathed in pink light, translucent seas and blues skies (well, most of the time!)

-Our 2015 walking tours will operate on Monday, Wednesday and Thursday.
+Our walking tours operate on Monday, Wednesday and Thursday.

 Every Monday and Wednesday we offer ‘The Story of St Ives’ tour.
 This tour offers a good introduction to the historical background of the town.
 We discuss our rich mining heritage, the pilchard fishing industry, the vibrant art colony (past and present), tourism, religion, smuggling, tides, lighthouses, Cornish names and even pasties!